agentsoz/synthetic-population/README.md

    * Household composition distributions of each SA2 by SA1s in it.

      Construct below table in TableBuilder using "Counting Dwellings, Place of Enumeration" dataset for all SA2s and save the files.
-It may require downloading data as multiple files.
-For example `synthetic-population/data/melbourne/raw/SA1_households_dist_in_SA2s_2016_Melbourne_Inner.zip`.
+SA1 fields of an interest area can be found under "Geographical Areas (Enumeration) >  Geographical Areas From Mesh Block (MBs) > MB By Main Statistical Area Structure (Main ASGS)".
+The last level (leaf nodes) of the structure gives the mesh block IDs and the one before the last level gives the SA1 IDs.
 Remove `Total` fields from the table before saving.
 Both zip and csv are acceptable for this table.

+     As this gives a large table, you may have to download the able as multiple files.
+The files should not have any overlapping data.
+For example `synthetic-population/data/melbourne/raw/SA1_households_dist_in_SA2s_2016_Melbourne_Inner.zip` and etc. If that is the case give all the files as inputs as instructed in `rscripts/README.md`.

 ```
 |-----------|------| SA1s  | SA1_CODE1 | SA1_CODE2 | SA1_CODE3 |  ...  |